SiteGround vs Bluehost 2026: Full Comparison

 Free CDN Yes (Cloudflare) Yes (Cloudflare)

-Staging Yes (all plans) Yes (Choice Plus+)
+Staging Yes (all plans) Yes (Business+)

 Daily Backups Yes (free, all plans) Paid add-on (basic plans)